reeseglasscock/pmtool/README.md

 - [ ] I want users to be able to add users that are not in the app and have an email generated and mailed to the new user.
 - [ ] Create feature to make names anonymous or masked?
 - [ ] Transfer Project Ownership
+- [ ] Have pagination display in the url for users

 #### Additional Technologies:
 * I will need to look at the way to generate PDF's or reports from data and make them so they are visually pleasing.